 Whole House Generator Value Depends on Your Location

-This is something that came up a few times.
-If you are in an area prone to tornadoes, storms, or power outages, a whole house generator can add value to your home.
+Location is something that came up a few times.
+A whole house generator can add value to your home if you are in an area prone to tornadoes, storms, or power outages.

 On the other hand, in “safer” areas, your buyers may not see the value of a whole house generator.

 Bill Samuel, a full-time real estate broker in the Chicagoland area, agrees.
 Bill says that, in his opinion, a whole house generator does not add value to a home in the Chicagoland area.
 He adds:

 Our grid is fairly reliable so the need for a generator is very minimal.

 In other areas where the grid is less reliable, this may be different.
 Of course, having this additional feature on your house is certainly appreciated by any buyer.